Hello judges. We’re pleased to announce a new Level 3 Judge Quality: Logistics and Tournament Operations.

 During the preparation for L3, candidates interact frequently with other experienced judges in order to get the necessary recommendations.
 During this period the recommending judges observes the candidate and will be able to provide feedback and help.

 Level 3 Judges are experts in the area of running large events using a team structure.
 They can fill a variety of judge roles and have a clear understanding of what is required of each team to support an efficient, enjoyable tournament.

 A deficient candidate may be sufficient in one role, but struggle when assigned a different team.
-He or she may exhibit a lack of awareness of the tournament’s needs and be unable to handle the magnitude of tasks at Grand Prix level events.
+They may exhibit a lack of awareness of the tournament’s needs and be unable to handle the magnitude of tasks at Grand Prix level events.

 An exemplary candidate can excel while leading any team and is often sought after for advice on best practices and new techniques.
-He or she is able to support the event from any role and often aids others in identifying essential tasks before they are missed.
+They are able to support the event from any role and often aids others in identifying essential tasks before they are missed.

 Tips and Tricks to Improve this Quality

 At every judge level we face different logistical challenges, the following lines may be interesting for you, even if you aren’t preparing to become L3.

 - Observe and ask: Doing things and failing is the most common way to learn, but there is a less painful way to learn: observing how others do these things.
 Next time you’re in a tournament don’t limit yourself to do what your HJ/TL tells you to do, but also pay attention to what they are doing.
 If you don’t fully understand, ask why and suggest any ideas that you may have.
 Good ideas will help the team to work more efficiently and bad ideas can lead to explanations of why.
 Either way you’ll improve your understanding and awareness.